valinet/ExplorerPatcher/README.md

 ## How to?

-1. Follow the antivirus configuration instructions and download the latest version of the setup program in [here](https://github.com/valinet/ExplorerPatcher/releases/latest).
+1. Download the latest version of the setup program in [here](https://github.com/valinet/ExplorerPatcher/releases/latest).
    * Choose `ep_setup.exe` if your device uses an Intel or AMD processor, or `ep_setup_arm64.exe` if your device uses a Snapdragon processor.
 1. Run the installer.
 It will automatically prompt for elevation, after which it will close `explorer.exe` and install the necessary files.
 When done, you will see the desktop again and the Windows 10 taskbar.
 1. Right-click the taskbar and choose "Properties".